RohanDaCoder/calm.db/README.md

-# calm.db
+.# calm.db

-calm.db is a simple JSON-based database for Node.js applications.
-It provides methods to easily store, retrieve, and manipulate data in a JSON file.
+calm.db is a zero-dependency, lightweight JSON-based database for Node.js applications.
+It provides methods to easily store, retrieve, and manipulate data, now including CSV import and export capabilities.

 ## Installation